http-party/http-server/README.md

 This will install `http-server` globally so that it may be run from the command line.

-If you cannot install `npm`, you can always clone the source directly:

-     git clone git://github.com/nodejitsu/http-server.git
-     cd http-server
-     node bin/http-server

 ## Usage:

      http-server [path] [options]